 CBD oil is one of the most popular medicinal products on the market right now.
 The relatively recent legalization of the product has lead to not only a wide increase in the availability of the substance, but also to an entirely new segment of the population discovering its utility.
-Though humans have naturally been making use of the benefits of CBD, our pets can also get some of those same benefits.
+Though humans have naturally been making use of the benefits of CBD, it has been shown that there are also some benefits of CBD oil for dogs.
 Given the similarity between the biology of dogs and humans in terms of how we both process CBD, it makes sense that dogs could get some of the same health benefits.

 Giving CBD Oil to a Dog

 Each of the methods below is commonly used by pet owners just like you.
 They’re all very dependent on the dog, of course, and there’s nothing wrong with trying multiple methods.

 Perhaps the easiest way to give your dog CBD is by directly putting it in his or her mouth.
 If you think about it, this is definitely the method that gives you the most control over your dog’s dosage and that will allow you to be sure that he or she takes the CBD.
 All you have to do is drop the CBD oil directly in your dog’s mouth.
 The only thing you’ll really need to do is to avoid making your dog gag, then you’ll just need to watch to make sure that he or she swallows the whole dose.